Klaus Janson

 Klaus Janson (born January 23, 1952) is an American comics artist, working regularly for Marvel Comics and DC Comics and sporadically for independent companies.
 While he is best known as an inker, Janson has frequently worked as a penciller and colorist.

 Early life

 Klaus Janson was born in Coburg, West Germany.
 He emigrated to the United States in 1957, settling with his family in Connecticut, where he lived in Bridgeport from 1957 to 1972.
 When Janson was young, his mother threw away his Spider-Man collection.
-Janson then became interested in the premiering character Daredevil, who was not popular among Janson's friends.
+Janson then became interested in the character Daredevil, who was not popular among Janson's friends.